Digital-Anthropic/cloud-labs/terraform/theory/README.md

 ### Providers

-Providers are responsible for managing the lifecycle of a resource: create, read, update, delete.
+Providers are responsible for managing the lifecycle of a resource: create,read, update, delete.
 They determine how to communicate with the respective APIs and perform CRUD operations.

 ```hcl
 provider "libvirt" {